eSignature Legality Guide

 eSignature Legality in The United Kingdom

-Electronic signatures are legally recognized in the United Kingdom and are provided for in the Electronic Identification and Trust Services for Electronic Transactions Regulations (“Regulations”) in 2016, the Electronic Communications Act of 2000 (“ECA”), and the Electronic Identification and Trust Services for Electronic Transactions (Amendment etc.) (EU Exit) Regulations 2019 (SI 2019/89) (the “UK eIDAS Regulation”).
+Electronic signatures are legally recognized in the United Kingdom and are provided for in the Electronic Identification and Trust Services for Electronic Transactions Regulations (Regulations) in 2016, the Electronic Communications Act of 2000 (ECA), and the retained UK version of Regulation (EU) No 910/2014 of the European Parliament and of the Council of 23 July 2014 on electronic identification and trust services for electronic transactions in the internal market (eIDAS) as amended by the Electronic Identification and Trust Services for Electronic Transactions (Amendment etc.) (EU Exit) Regulations 2019 (SI 2019/89) (the “UK eIDAS Regulation”).

 E-Signature Legality Summary

 The rules and case law governing electronic signatures are broadly consistent across the UK, which generally adopts a permissive approach to electronic records and signatures.

 None.
 Brexit (from 1 January 2021) has not had any material impact on the legal validity and admissibility of electronic signatures under UK law.
 Accordingly, Brexit did not adversely impact the use of e-signing platforms following the end of the Brexit transitional period in December 2020.

 Types of Permitted Electronic Signature

 The UK eIDAS Regulation generally defines an electronic signature as data in electronic form which is attached to or logically associated with other data in electronic form and which is used by the signatory to sign.
 The UK eIDAS Regulation recognizes the following three levels of electronic signatures:

 Simple: an electronic signature that does not meet the definition requirements for higher levels of electronic signature, i.e., Advanced or Qualified.
 Thus, typing one´s name at the bottom of an email might constitute a simple electronic signature.